●The more budgets are cut and taxes increased, the weaker an economy becomes.

 Your T-security account at the FRB is essentially identical with your savings account at your local bank.
 You put dollars in (credit); you take dollars out (debit), and meanwhile you earn a bit of interest.

-Whenever you want your dollars back from your “loan,” you merely wire or mail instructions to the FRB to reduce the number in your T-bill savings account, and increase the number in your checking account.
+Whenever you want your dollars back from your “loan,” you merely wire or mail instructions to the FRB to reduce the number in your T-bond savings account, and increase the number in your checking account.
 The FRB can do this all day long, in any amount.
 It’s a simple exchange of existing balances.

 WHAT IF OUR CREDITORS WANT THEIR MONEY BACK?